RalphAS/PeriodicSchurDecompositions.jl/README.md

 problems.

 This package provides a GPSD for real and complex element types.
-The PSD is obviously a special case of the GPSD.
+The PSD is obviously a special case of the GPSD, but the implementations are separate for real eltypes.

 The basic API is as follows:
 ```julia